-Faculty and Staff, Flagler College-Tallahassee Endowed Scholarship This scholarship was made possible by the generous gifts of faculty and staff of Flagler College-Tallahassee.
-One award of \$500 each is made on an annual basis to one student majoring in education and one student majoring in business or accounting.
+Faculty and Staff, Flagler College-Tallahassee Endowed Scholarship

+This scholarship was made possible by the generous gifts of faculty and staff of Flagler College-Tallahassee.
+Awards of \$500 each are made on an annual basis to selected student.

 To the extent possible, the recipient shall meet the following qualifications: